Skip to main content

 1. Create your race gallery before the event and generate your QR code

-Best QR sign placement
+Best QR sign placement at a race

 Packet pickup: Every participant passes through.
 Print QR codes on signage or directly on race bibs.